Updated by Bobby

 Combo amps do have limitations and are not the method that most professionals choose to use.

-In many cases, guitar players will at least separate the power amp/preamp from their speaker cab via what's called an "amp head," pictured below:
+In many cases, guitar players will at least separate the power amp/preamp from their speaker cab.
+This gives us the amp "head" I mentioned.
+Here's an example:

 This can be, and often is, part of a guitar rack system as it can fit into most cases.